FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd November 2021.md

 It was agreed that a date for the Adjourned Meeting would be fixed in consultation with the

-Mayor and that the Meeting would be held Online.---
+Mayor and that the Meeting would be held Online.
+---
 19

 CHIEF EXECUTIVE’S ORDERS: